victoria-wirf/yoga-focus/README.md

 <h2>Testing</h2>

+<b>W3C & Jigsaw validator</b>

-Testing of the Yoga Focus HTML and CSS code has successfully been made on C3W and Jigsaw and can be found via the following links:
+<p>Testing of the Yoga Focus HTML and CSS code has successfully been made on C3W and Jigsaw and can be found via the following links:</p>

-Accessibility testing was also successfully completed via:
+Accessibility testing was also successfully completed via:https://websiteaccessibilitychecker.com/checker/index.php

-Grammar and spelling testing came out successful via: https://app.grammarly.com/
+Grammar and spelling testing came out successful with: https://app.grammarly.com/